-i)Systems to ensure efficient execution and management of business activities by the directors
+i) Systems to ensure efficient execution and management of business activities by the directors

-- •The Board of Directors, consisting of twelve members (including seven outside directors), decides material business activities of the Company such as matters concerning basic policies for the management of the Group based on the Articles of incorporation and Regulations of the Board of Directors, and oversees the activities of the individual directors and executive officers.
-It held 14 meetings in the fiscal year.
-While the authority regarding business operations is delegated largely to executives, Board of Directors received reports from executive officers at all the Board of Directors meeting (11 out of 14 meetings) held in the fiscal year to ensure appropriate monitoring of business operation. - The Company has established Executive Committee and other committees where important matters and daily operations were reviewed and discussed, in order to ensure an efficient and effective management. - Delegation of Authority procedure has been established for the purpose of speeding up and clarifying the decision making processes as well as ensuring consistent decisions.
-Such Delegation of Authority procedures are regularly and, as necessary, reviewed and updated in order to ensure transparent, prompt and effective decision making.

-ii)Systems to ensure compliance of directors' and employees' activities with laws and articles of association

-- •Under the oversight of Global Compliance Committee, the Company has established regional compliance committees in each of the regions in which it operates to form a system for detecting and deterring illegal and unethical behaviors.
+- The Board of Directors, consisting of ten members (including six outside directors), decides material business activities of the Company such as matters concerning basic policies for the management of the Group based on the Articles of incorporation and Regulations of the Board of Directors, and oversees the activities of executive officers.
+It held 19 meetings in the fiscal year.
+While the authority regarding business operations is delegated largely to executives, Board of Directors received reports from executive officers at the Board of Directors meeting (7 out of 19 meetings) held in the fiscal year to ensure appropriate monitoring of business operation. - The Company has established Executive Committee and other committees where important matters and daily operations were reviewed and discussed, in order to ensure an efficient and effective management. - •Delegation of Authority procedure has been established for the purpose of speeding up and clarifying the decision making processes as well as ensuring consistent decisions.
+Such Delegation of Authority procedures are regularly and, as necessary, reviewed and updated in order to ensure transparent, prompt and effective decision making. - ii) Systems to ensure compliance of directors' and employees' activities with laws and articles of association - •Under the oversight of Global Compliance Committee, the Company has established regional compliance committees in each of the regions in which it operates to form a system for detecting and deterring illegal and unethical behaviors.
 The Company is working with all regions and bases of operation to ensure full awareness of compliance issues and engage in prevention of illegal activities.
-The regular Global Compliance Committees were held attended by the regional compliance officers in July and November. - •To promote thorough understanding of compliance among all employees worldwide and to facilitate sound business practices, the Company has a globally integrated reporting system.
+The regular Global Compliance Committees were held in July and December. - •To promote thorough understanding of compliance among all employees worldwide and to facilitate sound business practices, the Company has a globally integrated reporting system.
 The system, introduced under the name "SpeakUp", facilitates anonymous reporting and two-way confidential communication for employees and other stakeholders.
-Employees are encouraged to report violations of the Code of Conduct or other company rules and are protected from retaliation by Nissan's non-retaliation policy, which is a cornerstone of the Compliance Program. - The Company provides global trainings to executives and employees to foster respects for compliance measures and the Code of Conduct. - The Company has been making efforts to prevent recurrences related to the Company's nonconformities in the final vehicle inspection processes (kanken) at its plants in Japan. - By April 2020, the implementation of all 93 planned recurrence prevention measures were completed and their operations continues.
-In particular, the Company has been continuously striving to strengthen the compliance by implementing measures to prevent the weathering of final vehicle inspection issues, such as creating open working environment by factory visit of executive committee members and raising compliance awareness by holding compliance events and conducting compliance education.
+Employees are encouraged to report violations of the Code of Conduct or other company rules and are protected from retaliation by Nissan's non-retaliation policy, which is a cornerstone of the Compliance Program. - The Company provides global trainings to executives and employees to foster respects for compliance measures and the Code of Conduct.